evannguyen85/HuaweiCalculatorSimulator/README.md

-# HuaweiCalculatorSimulator
+# MyCalculator
 This simple app is to practice html, css and javascript.
-It implements the design and functionalities of the calculator in a huawei smartphone Nova 2i.
+It implements the design and functionalities of the calculator following a huawei smartphone Nova 2i.

 The project helps me to learn the following topics:
 1) Html